CarlosAMolina/cmoli.es/src/projects/check-iframe/how-to-use/work-in-android-device.md

 ## Limitations

-The color of the add-on icon does not change in the Android version of the add-on.
+Some features do not work in the Android version of the add-on, for example, the color of the plug-in icon does not change.

+Other limitations are indicated in the specific section of this documentation.

 ## Documentation links